Detecting the skewness of data from the five-number summary and its application in meta-analysis

 \section{Introduction}

 Meta-analysis is an important tool to synthesize the research findings from multiple studies for decision making.
 To conduct a meta-analysis, the summary statistics are routinely collected from each individual study, and in particular for continuous outcomes, they consist of the sample mean and standard deviation (SD).
-In some studies, researchers may instead report the whole or part of the five-number summary $\{a,q_1,m,q_3,b\}$, where $a$ is the minimum value, $q_1$ is the first quartile, $m$ is the sample median, $q_3$ is the third quartile, and $b$ is the maximum value.
+In many other studies, if the data are skewed, researchers may instead report the whole or part of the five-number summary $\{a,q_1,m,q_3,b\}$, where $a$ is the minimum value, $q_1$ is the first quartile, $m$ is the sample median, $q_3$ is the third quartile, and $b$ is the maximum value.
 More specifically, by letting $n$ be the size of the data, the three common scenarios for reporting the five-number summary include

 In practice, however, few existing methods in meta-analysis are able to pool together the studies with the sample mean and SD and the studies with the five-number summary.